mattv/resume/resume.md

 **Principal** Jan 2001 to Feb 2011
 *ConstruXML Ltd*, Columbus, OH

-* Migrated large scale CORBA system to a Service Oriented Architecture.
+* Migrated large scale CORBA system to a modern service oriented architecture.
 The migration included implementing an iterative software development process, as well as all the necessary refactoring to go from the fine-grained CORBA interfaces to the more coarse-grained SOA interfaces
 * Designed and developed a location-based services platform to allow for the quick and easy deployment of content to mobile users.
 The platform provides a common set of location-services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards
 * Designed and developed a J2ME application used to provide driving direction and track field employee locations
 * Designed and developed a C# win 32 work order management system for a construction subcontractor.
 The system includes standard document management functionality as well as reporting and PDA support